wearscript/wearscript-docs/reference.rst

   * onScroll(float displacement, float delta, float velocity):
   * onTwoFingerScroll(float displacement, float delta, float velocity):

-speechRecognize(String prompt, String callback) : void
+speechRecognize(String prompt, Function callback) : void
   Displays the prompt and calls your callback with the recognized speech as a string

   * Callback has parameters of the form function `callback(String recognizedText)`